Grade 12

 Electives: 5 periods per week - One Year - One Credit

-The purpose of the AP World History course is to develop a greater understanding of the evolution and interaction of human societies.
+The AP World History course fosters a greater understanding of the evolution and interaction of human societies.
 We apply historical thinking skills and assess major themes in world history from 1200 C.E. to present.
-Modern AP World History reflects changes to the course introduced by the College Board for the 2020 Exam.
+AP World History: Modern reflects changes to the course introduced by the College Board for the 2020 Exam and does not have any prerequisites.
+This is a great introductory college-level history course.

 AP World History: Modern thematic learning objectives include: